Druid Crafting Guide

 - Bloodmage Thalnos - Priority = LOW: Bloodmage Thalnos is similar to Azure Drake with its ability draw a card while providing Spell Power.
 It is able to significantly boost the removal power of Druid decks when combined with Wrath or Swipe.

 3.1.
 Pack Type.

 The Witchwood expansion added many cards to open up new Druid archetypes.
-Witching Hour is most notable card of the expansion, birthing multiple decks that use synergies with high-Cost Beasts.
-Tools for the Hand Druid archetype, like Bewitched Guardian, Wispering Woods, and Witchwood Apple were also added, which may see play in future expansions.
+Witching Hour is the most notable card of the expansion, birthing multiple decks that use synergies with high-Cost Beasts.
+Tools for the Hand Druid archetype, like Bewitched Guardian, Wispering Woods, and Witchwood Apple, were also added, which may see play in future expansions.